The official bio I send to reporters journalists ink slingers

 When I was 23

+2011.
 I published my debut novel, Lichgates (Grimoire Saga #1), while working full time as a software tester.
-(I have a natural gift for breaking things.
-The developers loved that, especially those bugs I found close to launch time…) Two weeks later, I held my paperback for the first time and cried like a friggin’ baby.
+(I have a natural gift for breaking things, so it just kinda worked out.)
+Two weeks later, I held my paperback for the first time and cried like a friggin’ baby.
 In the parking lot of an apartment complex.
 In the rough part of town.
 Fun times.

 23